 Advertisement

-People currently in the US on a temporary visa who need to either stay longer (extension) or change to a different visa category (change of status).
-Common filers include tourists who need more time, students changing programs, H-4 dependents, and others whose circumstances have changed.
+People in the US on a temporary visa who need to either stay longer (extension) or change to a different visa category.
+Common filers include tourists needing more time, students changing programs, H-4 dependents, and J-2 spouses.

-Either extends your current period of authorized stay in the US for a longer period, or changes your nonimmigrant classification from one category to another — for example, from tourist (B-2) to student (F-1), or from J-1 to H-4.
+Either extends your current authorized stay or changes your nonimmigrant classification — for example, from tourist (B-2) to student (F-1), or from J-1 to H-4.
+Allows you to remain in the US through the process rather than returning abroad for a new visa.

 Key requirements